LonamiWebs/lonamiwebs.github.io/content/blog/woce-8.md

 If you have a reference to some `&Area` but access the `players` field, you actually need to read from `[addrof area + 52]`.
 This is why the tutorial step suggests to "look at the instruction", because it very likely encodes the offset somewhere (if not directly, nearby).
 Looking at instructions to determine offsets works because normally people want their games to be fast, so they make good use of the available CPU instructions.
 Obfuscating hot code could slow a game way too much (but it may still be done to some degree!).

+To complicate things further, the same reference to one thing may be stored in multiple locations, making it possible to find your goal address through many different paths.
+In Rust, this happens when you have a shared pointer, such as `Rc<T>` or `Arc<T>` (or if you go the `unsafe` route and have the same `*const T` value scattered around).

 The tutorial suggests to complete this step in the same way we did back in step 6.
 Add a watchpoint, find out what code is accessing this address, look around the disassembly, and write down your findings.
 Although this technique definitely is a valid way to approach the problem, it is quite tedious and error-prone.
 It would be hard to fully automate this, because who knows what shenanigans the code could be doing to calculate the right pointer and offset!
+Sure, Cheat Engine's tutorial is not going to purposedly obfuscate the instructions manipulating our target address.
+But other programs may be dynamically reading the offset from somewhere.

-It's also pretty intrusive, because it requires us to attach ourselves as the debugger of the victim program.
+This technique is also pretty intrusive, because it requires us to attach ourselves as the debugger of the victim program.
 I hardly have any experience writing debuggers, leave alone writing them in a way that makes them hard to detect!
 I'm sure it's a very interesting topic, but it's not the current topic at hand, so we'll leave it be.
-Furthermore, we've already gone that route, so it would be silly to repeat that here, just a longer version of it.
+If you know of good resources for this, let me know so I can link them here.
+Furthermore, we've already gone this route before, so it would be silly to repeat that here, just to end up with a longer version of it.

 You may have noticed the "extra" information the tutorial step provides:

 > Extra: This problem can also be solved using a auto assembler script, or using the pointer scanner.

 We've already done the "auto assembler script" part before (in part 7).
 I'm not sure how you would approach this problem with that technique.
 Maybe one could dig until the base pointer, and replace whatever read is happening there with a hardcoded value so that the game thinks that's what it actually read?
 I'm not sure if it would be possible to solve with injected code without following the entire pointer chain.
+Or maybe you could instead patch the write to use a fixed value.
 But anyway, we're not doing that, no manual work will happen on this one.
 No, we're interested in the <span class="rainbow">pointer scanner</span>[^1].

 ## Pointer maps